nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 6.2.6 Detail Commands

-The student additional details feature keeps track of any additional details a tutor wants to add to a student.
-It comprises of the following commands:
+The Detail commands keep track of any additional details a tutor wants to add to a student.
+They comprise of the following commands:

 * `AddDetailCommand` - Adds a detail to a specified student.
 * `EditDetailCommand` - Edits a specified detail in a specified student.